Takeoff/go-around switch

 A takeoff/go-around switch (TO/GA or TOGA; /ˈtoʊgə/) is a switch on the autothrottle of modern large aircraft, with two modes: takeoff (TO) and go-around (GA).
-The mode is dependent on the phase of flight; usually, on approach to land, the autopilot will be set to approach mode, therefore if the TO/GA switch is pressed it will activate the go-around mode of the autothrottle (about 90–92% N1), if pressed again, go around thrust will increase to full (100+% N1); conversely, when takeoff is set on the autopilot, the switch activates takeoff mode of the autothrottle.
+The active mode is dependent on the phase of flight.
+Usually, on approach to land, the autopilot is set to approach mode, so pressing the TO/GA switch activates the go-around mode of the autothrottle, which sets thrust to about 90–92% N1; while pressing it again increases go-around thrust to full, 100+% N1.
+When takeoff is set on the autopilot, the switch activates the autothrottle's takeoff mode.
 On Boeing aircraft, TO/GA modes are selected by a separate button near the throttle levers; on Airbus aircraft, it is activated by advancing the thrust levers forward to the TO/GA detent.

 Usage in takeoff

-Once an aircraft has lined up on the runway, the pilots first increase the engine power to 40–60% N_{1} (low-pressure compressor RPM) on Boeing aircraft, and 50% N_{1} on Airbus aircraft.
-Large jet engines accelerate slowly from idle to approximately 40%, and stabilising the engines prior to applying takeoff power prevents a large thrust asymmetry from causing directional problems if one engine accelerates more quickly.
+Once an aircraft has lined up on the runway, the pilots first increase engine power to 40–60% N_{1} (low-pressure compressor RPM) on Boeing aircraft, or 50% N_{1} on Airbus aircraft.
+Large jet engines accelerate slowly from idle to approximately 40%, so stabilising the engines prior to applying full takeoff power prevents a large thrust asymmetry from causing directional problems if one engine accelerates more quickly than the other.
 This can also reduce the risk of a compressor stall.

-Once the engines are confirmed to be stable by the pilot monitoring, the pilots then either press the TO/GA switch, causing the thrust levers to automatically advance themselves to the appropriate power setting (on Boeings), or manually advance the thrust levers to the TO/GA detent (on Airbuses).
-(In an Airbus aircraft, if de-rated takeoff power is desired, the thrust levers are instead advanced to the FLX/MCT detent.)
-In all cases, the engine speeds then increase to provide the computed takeoff power.
-Flight management computers on modern aircraft determine the amount of power needed by the engines in order to reach takeoff speed; a number of factors have to be taken into account, including runway length, wind speed, altitude, temperature, and most importantly the weight of the aircraft.
-In older aircraft these calculations were performed by the pilots before takeoff.
-The advantage of having such a system is the ability to reduce wear and tear on the engines by using only as much power as is actually required to ensure the aircraft reaches a safe takeoff speed.
+Once the pilot monitoring confirms the engines are stable, the pilots proceed one of two ways.
+On Boeings, they press the TO/GA switch, causing the thrust levers to automatically advance to the appropriate power setting.

+On Airbuses, they manually advance the thrust levers to the TO/GA detent while autothrust (A/THR) is active, which is usually the case during normal flight operations.
+If de-rated takeoff power is desired on an Airbus, the thrust levers are instead advanced to the FLX/MCT detent.
+In all cases, engine speeds then increase to the computed takeoff power.

+Flight management computers on modern aircraft determine how much power the engines need to reach takeoff speed, factoring in runway length, wind speed, altitude, temperature, and, most importantly, aircraft weight.
+Older aircraft required pilots to perform these calculations manually before takeoff.
+The advantage of an automated system is reduced engine wear, as it uses only as much power as is actually needed to reach a safe takeoff speed.